What is AWS?

-AWS launched in 2006 from the internal infrastructure that Amazon.com built to handle its online retail operations.
+Amazon.com Web Services launched its first web services in 2002 from the internal infrastructure that Amazon.com built to handle its online retail operations.
+In 2006, it began offering its defining IaaS services.
 AWS was one of the first companies to introduce a pay-as-you-go cloud computing model that scales to provide users with compute, storage or throughput as needed.

 How AWS works

 AWS is separated into different services; each can be configured in different ways based on the user's needs.
-Users should be able to see configuration options and individual server maps for an AWS service.
+Users can see configuration options and individual server maps for an AWS service.

-More than 100 services comprise the Amazon Web Services portfolio, including those for compute, databases, infrastructure management, application development and security.
-These services, by category, include:
+More than 200 services comprise the AWS portfolio, including those for compute, databases, infrastructure management, application development and security.
+These services, by category, include the following:

-Amazon Web Services provides services from dozens of data centers spread across availability zones (AZs) in regions across the world.
+AWS provides services from dozens of data centers spread across 87 availability zones (AZs) in regions across the world.
 An AZ is a location that contains multiple physical data centers.
 A region is a collection of AZs in geographic proximity connected by low-latency network links.

-A business will choose one or multiple availability zones for a variety of reasons, such as compliance and proximity to end customers.
-For example, an AWS customer can spin up virtual machines (VMs) and replicate data in different AZs to achieve a highly reliable infrastructure that is resistant to failures of individual servers or an entire data center.
+A business will choose one or multiple AZs for a variety of reasons, such as compliance, proximity to end customers and availability optimization.
+For example, an AWS customer can spin up virtual machines (VMs) and replicate data in different AZs to achieve a highly reliable cloud infrastructure that is resistant to failures of individual servers or an entire data center.

-Amazon Elastic Compute Cloud (EC2) is a service that provides virtual servers -- called EC2 instances -- for compute capacity.
-The EC2 service offers dozens of instance types with varying capacities and sizes, tailored to specific workload types and applications, such as memory-intensive and accelerated-computing jobs.
-AWS also provides an Auto Scaling tool to dynamically scale capacity to maintain instance health and performance.
+Amazon Elastic Compute Cloud (EC2) is a service that provides virtual servers – called EC2 instances -- for compute capacity.
+The EC2 service offers dozens of instance types with varying capacities and sizes.
+These are tailored to specific workload types and applications, such as memory-intensive and accelerated-computing jobs.
+AWS also provides Auto Scaling, a tool to dynamically scale capacity to maintain instance health and performance.

 Amazon Simple Storage Service (S3) provides scalable object storage for data backup, collection and analytics.
-An IT professional stores data and files as S3 objects -- which can range up to 5 gigabytes (GB) -- inside S3 buckets to keep them organized.
-A business can save money with S3 through its Infrequent Access storage tier or by using Amazon Glacier for long-term cold storage.
+An IT professional stores data and files as S3 objects -- which can range up to five gigabytes – inside S3 buckets to keep them organized.
+A business can save money with S3 through its Infrequent Access storage class or by using Amazon Glacier for long-term cold storage.

-The Amazon Relational Database Service -- which includes options for Oracle, SQL Server, PostgreSQL, MySQL, MariaDB and a proprietary high-performance database called Amazon Aurora -- provides a relational database management system for AWS users.
+The Amazon Relational Database Service includes options for Oracle, MariaDB, MySQL, PostgreSQL, SQL Server and a proprietary high-performance database called Amazon Aurora.
+It provides a relational database management system for AWS users.
 AWS also offers managed NoSQL databases through Amazon DynamoDB.